Abdallah0799/Museum_data_camp/README.md

 <p>For the metrics, we will look at :</p>

-* The categorical cross-entropy, which is the basic loss function for multiclass classification problems
+* The Negative log likelihood, this loss function is often used for multiclass classification problems
 * We will also look at the accuracy of our results

 ## Preprocessing of the data